keyboard_arrow_up

 SmCo Magnets

-Samarium cobalt magnets.
-They are a type of permanent magnet made up of the rare earth metals, samarium and cobalt.
+Samarium cobalt (SmCo) magnets are a type of permanent magnet composed of rare earth metals samarium and cobalt.
+Known for their high-temperature resistance and stability, they are ideal for demanding applications requiring strong magnetic fields.

 Magnet Terms